The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: Real-World Experiments

 \section{Real-World Experiments}

 \seclabel{real-exp}

 \gls{see} was deployed on a UR10 robotic arm to evaluate its real-world performance by observing a deer statue, the \emph{Oxford Deer}, for $20$ independent experiments.
-The statistically significant results demonstrate that \gls{see} performs equally well in the real world and captures high-quality observations of the Oxford Deer.
+The statistically significant results demonstrate that \gls{see} performs well observing an object with varied texture, geometry and self-occlusions using a real platform.
+It is able to capture high-quality observations of the Oxford Deer despite the complex measurement noise associated with a real sensor, which can vary with the view orientation, surface geometry and texture.

 The UR10 platform \figref{inspector-real} mirrors the UR10 simulation environment, with objects on a turntable being captured by an Intel RealSense L515 \ptblref{real-sensor-table} affixed to the UR10 end effector.
 The turntable and UR10 are jointly controlled to obtain a complete observation of the unknown object.